HenrikJoreteg/Capsule/readme.md

 ##Introduction !important
 I'm releasing Capsule in it's current state as a demonstration of one possible way to build realtime web apps.
 I've used it (or a similar variety) of it for a couple of apps.
 One of which our team uses everyday.

 Capsule presents and experimental approach to building real-time web apps that re-uses the exact same models on the server as what you serve in a script tag in the html of your app.
 For more information on this approach see my blog post on [Re-using Backbone.js Models on the server with Node.js and Socket.io to build realtime apps](http://andyet.net/blog/2011/feb/15/re-using-backbonejs-models-on-the-server-with-node/).
-It's also something I will discuss in in my upcoming talk at [NodeConf 2011](http://nodeconf.com/).
+It's also something I will discuss it in my upcoming talk at [NodeConf 2011](http://nodeconf.com/).

 It's essentially a set of convenience methods and additions to [@jashkenas](http://twitter.com/jashkenas)'s excellent [Backbone.js](http://documentcloud.github.com/backbone/) lib.
 In it's current state Capsule is a bit indulgent in that it makes quite a few assumptions about your app and could certainly stand to be more generic.

 ##Core assumptions are as follows:

 - All synced state is stored in a root model which is kept in memory on the server (yes, this is inefficient in some ways, but completely badass in others.
-Please don't tell me it won't scale we're also working on tying this into [@fritzy](http://twitter.com/fritzy)'s aweseome [thoonk.js](https://github.com/andyet/thoonk.js) redis lib that will use redis for clustering/scaling).
+Please don't tell me it won't scale we're also working on tying this into [@fritzy](http://twitter.com/fritzy)'s aweseome upcoming thoonk.js redis lib that will use redis for clustering/scaling).
 - Several of the methods in `Capsule.View` assume that you're also using [ICanHaz.js](http://icanhaz.js) and Mustache for your clientside templating.

 ##How to use it